GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Exotic

-- Binary Trigger (Merciless): affected by weapon damage, OOCD and DTA but not by explosive damage
+- Binary Trigger (Merciless): affected by weapon damage, DTA, DTH and OOCD but not by explosive damage
 - Breathe Free (Lady Death): the speed boost also procs when holding it while a target dies from your status effects or a warhound you killed explodes
 - Electromagnetic Accelerator (Nemesis): swapping to another weapon after charging it will automatically make it shoot
 - In Plain Sight (Mantis): the headshot damage boost is always active in PVP